audreyemeribe/DS-Heart-Attack/README.md

 ```bash
 python -m venv env
 ```
-to create the virtual environment and activate the environment using:
+to create the virtual environment and activate the environment use:

 ```bash
 .\env\Scripts\activate